defenseunicorns/uds-capability-rook-ceph/README.md

 # UDS Package Rook-Ceph

+This package provides a deployment of [Rook](https://rook.io/) within a zarf package.
+Rook/Ceph is preconfigured in this package to provide:
+- Block storage for typical PVC usage (`ceph-block` storage class)
+- RWX storage (`ceph-filesystem` storage class)
+- S3-compatible object storage (`ceph-bucket` storage class)

 ## Pre-requisites
 - Zarf is installed locally with a minimum version of [v0.29.1](https://github.com/defenseunicorns/zarf/releases/tag/v0.29.1)
 - A working Kubernetes cluster on v1.26+ and a working kube context pointing to the cluster (`kubectl get nodes` <-- this command works)